College of the North Atlantic

 Upon successful completion of the certificate program, graduates will be able to:

-1. Explain the role and social, cultural and economic importance that tourism has in society.
+1. Summarize the social, cultural and economic contributions of tourism to society.

-6. Demonstrate effective interpersonal and customer service skills in a professional manner.
+4. Demonstrate effective interpersonal and customer service skills in a professional and courteous manner.

-Students in the Tourism & Hospitality Services Certificate program are required to complete professional certifications during TR1120
+Students in the Tourism & Hospitality Services certificate program will complete the following professional certifications during the program:

 1. High School